24 Best Vitamin C Serums, According to Dermatologists

 L’Oréal Revitalift Derm Intensives Vitamin C Serum

-At just around $30, L’Oréal’s Revitalift Derm Intensives Vitamin C serum is a great product at a great drugstore price.
+At under $30, L’Oréal’s Revitalift Derm Intensives Vitamin C serum is a great product at a great drugstore price.
 “It’s nice to know that there are good choices across the board at all price points,” says Dr. Day.
 This serum contains 10 percent pure vitamin C serum with another anti-aging big wig, hyaluronic acid, to visibly brighten skin and reduce wrinkles, she adds.
 The hyaluronic acid also brings moisture back to your skin.
 While the overwhelming majority of reviews are positive, some users report breakouts with this serum.
 If your skin reacts well to it, follow up with the right anti-aging cream for your skin type.

 - Adds moisture